Mushroom cloud: Physics

+Nuclear detonations

+Description

-At the moment of the explosion, the fireball is formed.
-The ascending, roughly spherical mass of hot, incandescent gases changes shape due to atmospheric friction and cools its surface by energy radiation, turning from a sphere to a violently rotating spheroidal vortex.
-A Rayleigh–Taylor instability is formed as the underneath cool air initially pushes the bottom fireball gases into an inverted cup shape.
-This causes turbulence and a vortex that sucks more air into its center, creating external afterwinds and cooling itself.
-The speed of its rotating slows down as it cools, and may stop entirely during later phases.
-The vaporized parts of the weapon and ionized air cool into visible gases, forming the early cloud; the white-hot vortex core becomes yellow, then dark red, then loses visible incandescence.
+At the moment of a nuclear explosion, a fireball is formed.
+The ascending, roughly spherical mass of hot, incandescent gases changes shape due to atmospheric friction, and the surface of the fireball is cooled by energy radiation, turning from a sphere to a violently rotating spheroidal vortex.
+A Rayleigh–Taylor instability is formed as the cool air underneath initially pushes the bottom fireball gases into an inverted cup shape.
+This causes turbulence and a vortex that sucks more air into the center, creating external afterwinds and further cooling the fireball.
+The speed of rotation slows as the fireball cools and may stop entirely during later phases.
+The vaporized parts of the weapon and ionized air cool into visible gases, forming a cloud; the white-hot vortex core becomes yellow, then dark red, then loses visible incandescence.
 With further cooling, the bulk of the cloud fills in as atmospheric moisture condenses.
 As the cloud ascends and cools, its buoyancy lessens, and its ascent slows.
 If the size of the fireball is comparable to the atmospheric density scale height, the whole cloud rise will be ballistic, overshooting a large volume of overdense air to greater altitudes than the final stabilization altitude.
 Significantly smaller fireballs produce clouds with buoyancy-governed ascent.

-After reaching the tropopause, the bottom of the region of strong static stability, the cloud tends to slow its ascent and spread out.
-If it contains sufficient energy, the central part of it may continue rising up into the stratosphere as an analog of a standard thunderstorm.
+After reaching the tropopause (the bottom of the region of strong static stability) the cloud tends to slow and spread out.
+If it contains sufficient energy, the central part may continue rising up into the stratosphere as an analog of a standard thunderstorm.
 A mass of air ascending from the troposphere to the stratosphere leads to the formation of acoustic gravity waves, virtually identical to those created by intense stratosphere-penetrating thunderstorms.
 Smaller-scale explosions penetrating the tropopause generate waves of higher frequency, classified as infrasound.
 The explosion raises a large amount of moisture-laden air from lower altitudes.
-As the air rises, its temperature drops, and its water vapour first condenses as water droplets, and later freezes as ice crystals.
-The phase changes release latent heat, heating the cloud and driving it to yet higher altitudes.
+As the air rises, its temperature drops and its water vapour first condenses as water droplets and later freezes as ice crystals.
+The phase change releases latent heat, heating the cloud and driving it to yet higher altitudes.
+The heads of the clouds consist of highly radioactive particles, primarily the fission products and other weapon debris aerosols, and are usually dispersed by the wind, though weather patterns (especially rain) can produce nuclear fallout.
+The droplets of condensed water gradually evaporate, leading to the cloud's apparent disappearance.
+The radioactive particles, however, remain suspended in the air, and the invisible cloud continues depositing fallout along its path.

 A mushroom cloud undergoes several phases of formation.